IVF Math

 Here I will share with you how our knowledge and skills in fertility, biology and genetics help us define prognosis, share risk, and achieve successful birth in many patients, even if they could not have been helped anywhere else.
 I will also explain how we count the number of IVF attempts with own eggs sufficient for achieving live birth.
-If the number of expected IVF attempts till live birth is realistic, a package with the fixed number of IVF attempts and money back guarantee of live birth can be offered.
+If the number of expected IVF attempts till live birth is realistic, a package with a fixed number of IVF attempts and money back guarantee of live birth can be offered.

 Embryo: biology and genetics